xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/immutable-datastructure.md

 Notice we don't need to reassign `qM` to point to a new data structure since the original data structure is modified in place via `enqueue` and `dequeue`.

-However, for the immutable Queue, four new Queues are created each time we call `enqueue` and `dequeue` and we needed to update the `qIm` to point to the final Queue containing 2 and 3 which was created by the `dequeue` function.
+However, for the immutable Queue, a new Queue is created each time we call `enqueue` and `dequeue`, so that's four new Queues total to support the four Queue operations.
+Also we needed to update the `qIm` to point to the final Queue containing 2 and 3 which was created by the `dequeue` function.

 # When to use immutable data structure